joejosephvarghese/ailoitte-assingment-nodejs/README.md

-## Environment Variables

-Below are the required environment variables for the project:
+Create a .env file in the root directory and add the following environment variables:

 DB_USER=your_db_user